Discriminating Against Dissenters Is Too Malicious

 By Xiaojin, Zhejiang Province

 Consequently, I didn’t take the effectiveness of her work into consideration and I didn’t think about the interests of the church.
 I didn’t discuss it with my co-workers and I didn’t obtain the approval of brothers and sisters of the church; I was impatient to have my own way and remove her from her duty.
 Afterward, I summarily arranged for Sister Zheng to fulfill the duty of watering new believers.
 In my view, she could endure hardships, she spoke kind words and was a fast worker.
 She had compassion for people and was very suitable to perform the duty of watering new believers.
-Little did I expect that the upper-level leaders responsible for watering new believers unanimously thought her to be unsuitable and that the original sister was the right one for the job.
+Little did I expect that the upper-level leaders responsible for watering new believers unanimously thought that the original sister was good at watering new believers, and that she was the right one for the job.
 Therefore, I did my best to speak highly of Sister Zheng, even to the point of saying there was no one who could perform the duty of watering new believers better than her.
-But just then, I received news saying that Sister Zheng was being watched by the police because of preaching the.
+But just then, I received news saying that Sister Zheng was being watched by the police because of preaching the gospel.
 I grudgingly had no alternative but to reinstate the original sister to water new believers.
 Facing this situation, my heart was severely distraught and depressed, and I felt I had nowhere to vent my frustrations.

 I thank God for His judgment and chastisement and His revelations that have given me some knowledge of the satanic poisons within me, and of my nature and essence.
 From now on, I am willing to actively pursue truth.
 By contrasting my thoughts, words and actions with the word of God, I shall analyze myself and recognize the satanic disposition within me, so that I will come to truly hate and forsake myself, be someone who possesses truth and humanity, and perform my duty well to bring comfort to God’s heart!